Red carpet

 A red carpet is traditionally used to mark the route taken by heads of state on ceremonial and formal occasions, and has in recent decades been extended to use by VIPs and celebrities at formal events.

 History

 The earliest known reference to walking a red carpet in literature is in the play Agamemnon by Aeschylus, written in 458 BC.
 When the title character returns from Troy, he is greeted by his wife Clytemnestra who offers him a red path to walk upon:

-Now, dearest husband, come, step from your chariot.
-But do not set to earth, my lord, the conquering foot That trod down Troy.
-Servants, do as you have been bidden; Make haste, carpet his way with crimson tapestries, Spread silk before your master’s feet; Justice herself Shall lead him to a home he never hoped to see.